+What is the best treatment for painkiller addiction?
 Painkiller addiction is a life altering experience that can lead to deadly consequences.
 Opioid painkillers are a type of common prescription medications used to treat a wide variety of pain-related medical problems.
 Unfortunately, the risk for painkiller dependence and addiction is very high.
 Many painkiller addicts start out by using their prescribed medication in a safe and legitimate manner.
 Users feel a sense of pleasant euphoria and calm that becomes something they crave.
-Tolerance for these medications builds rapidly, so users end up taking higher doses to feel any effects.
+Tolerance for these drugs builds rapidly, so users end up taking higher doses to feel any effects.
 The powerful feel-good effects produced by these pills combined with increased tolerance is what leads to a dangerous addiction.

 Statistics About Painkiller Abuse and Addiction